maxvfischer/DIY-arcade/README.md

 ![hatch 11](./images/build/hatch_11.jpg)

-A hole was also drilled at the bottom of the back panel to prepare for a power strip to be inserted.
+A hole was also drilled at the bottom of the large back panel to prepare for a power strip to be inserted.

 ![cable grommet 1](./images/build/electricity_grommet_1.jpg)

 ![cable grommet 2](./images/build/electricity_grommet_2.jpg)

 ### Draw outlines of parts
-It's important to fixate all the parts at the same location on both side panels for the cabinet to be symmetrical.
+It was important to fixate all the parts at the same location on both side panels for the cabinet to be symmetrical.
 To simplify this, outlines were drawn where each panel was supposed to be attached to the side panels.
-As the button panel and the screen panel is attached at an angle, the oulines were first drawn on one of the side panels.
-Then they were reflected by using some reference points.
+As the button panel and the screen panel were attached at an angle, their outlines were first drawn on one of the side panels.
+Then the outlines were reflected and transferred to the other side panel by using some reference points.
 It was a bit tricky, so take your time.

 ![vertical panel saw](./images/build/outlines_side_panel_2.jpg)